Leather Care

 Conditioning:

-When your leather looks dry or matted (vs. shiny) then it is dry and needs to be conditioned.
+When your leather looks dry or matte (vs. shiny) then it is dry and needs to be conditioned.
 You can use any natural conditioner to add moisture back into the leather to rejuvenate it.

 **Note some conditioners will darken the leather.
 Make sure to test your conditioner on a small hidden section first.